TRAIN - RACE - WIN

 All you need is to be able to complete 25m of non-stop swimming FR and/or BK and we will teach you the rest.
 This session-based program offers swimmers who aren’t sure if competitive swimming is for them but aren’t being challenged enough with normal swim lessons to get the best of both worlds.
 Mini-Breakers allows swimmers to experience what it feels like to be apart of a swim team and discover new techniques pertaining to competitive swimming such as flip turns.

-At this level, our swimmers should be able to swim 50m non-stop FR and/or BK and know the fundamentals of BR and Fly.
-Three forty-five-minute practices are offered every week to develop their strength and endurance by using a combination of drills and games to promote proper alignment and balance.
+At this level, swimmers should be able to swim 50m non-stop FR and/or BK and know the basics of BR and Fly.
+Practices are offered every week to develop strength and endurance by using a combination of drills and games to promote proper alignment and balance.
 Participating in local swim meets and some of our team challenge meets, these young swimmers will begin to experience what it’s like to compete against other teams, but more importantly, how to achieve their personal best by using what they’ve learnt during practice.

 These swimmers will find themselves swimming at least ten and a half hours a week including four morning practices.
 In the pool, they will be building their endurance, breath control and perfecting their starts, turns, finishes and underwater kick.
 Two sessions of dryland training are added to ensure they do not plateau by further developing their muscle group strength and endurance as well as continuing to build their core strength and cardio.
 During dryland sessions they will also be reviewing proper training regime nutrition and how to maintain their mental health while juggling outside factors (i.e., school, friends, family, etc.).
 Additional swimmer-coach meetings will be schedules to establish goals for the season and to review the swimmer’s progress.
 The meetings ensure that the swimmer has the mindset for the Train to Train/Train to Compete division since they should be making female and male regional times and getting close or achieving provincial level times.